getsentry/relay/docs/pii-config/index.md

 datascrubbing ("PII") configuration consumed by [Relay](https://github.com/getsentry/relay).

-This type of configuration is supposed to eventually replace our existing [server-side data scrubbing feature](https://docs.sentry.io/data-management/sensitive-data/#server-side-scrubbing). **We are currently beta-testing this feature on `sentry.io`**.
-If you are interested in gaining early access to this feature, please refer to [this issue](https://github.com/getsentry/relay/issues/453) or contact us at `markus@sentry.io`.

 ## A basic example

 Say you have an exception message which, unfortunately, contains IP addresses which are not supposed to be there.
 You'd write: